cfech/aws-solutions-architect-associate/README.md

         - Shards have a primary db adn 1+ replica
         - can have multiple shards
     - cluster mode disabled
-        - can only have 1 share but it can be across `AZ`
+        - can only have 1 shard but it can be across `AZ`

 ### Create Elasticache Cluster ###

+- Determine if cluster mode is enabled or disabled (Redis)
+    - cluster mode enable replication across multiple shards for better scalability and availability
+- Must ensure security groups allow `6379` - the default redis port
+- Can enable encryption at rest and in transit
+-

 ### Amazon DynamoDB  ###